 Step 3: Apply a Toner and Antioxidant Serum

 After rinsing off the mask, apply an alcohol-free toner.
 Then, apply an antioxidant serum.
 Since your skin’s natural antioxidant supply has been depleted from being outside (this is the case even if you applied a vitamin C serum in the morning), you want to restore it.
-This could mean applying a vitamin C serum again, or another antioxidant-rich serum., like the Renée Rouleau Firm + Repair Overnight Serum.
+This could mean applying a vitamin C serum again, or another antioxidant-rich serum, like Firm + Repair Overnight Serum.

 Step 4: Finally, Apply an Oil-Free Moisturizer

-At this stage, there have been a lot of emollients on your skin, from the water-resistant sunscreen to the cleansing lotion, so you’ll want to hydrate your skin with something lightweight and oil-free.
-I recommend using the Renée Rouleau Skin Recovery Lotion.
+At this stage, there have been a lot of emollients on your skin, from the water-resistant sunscreen to the cleansing lotion or balm, so you’ll want to hydrate your skin with something lightweight and oil-free.
+I recommend using Skin Recovery Lotion.
 It will help boost your skin’s water levels and keep it plump and hydrated.

 There you have it!
 Your skin is now properly cleaned and cared for.
 What’s more is that you won’t have to worry about a backlash of clogged pores, bumps, and breakouts.
 This process works really well for my skin, and I hope it works for yours, too.

 Celebrity Esthetician & Skincare Expert